 Online programs are typically far more affordable than the traditional brick and mortar tuition.
 That’s really true.
 In addition to the initial savings, there’s also the fact you don’t have to pay for room and board or even gas to get to class.
 And, as an added bonus, you may continue to work your regular job, allowing you to pay for school as you go.

 - Social Work Degrees are Perfect for Online Learning

 You can pretty much obtain any degree these days online.
-But some degrees, for instance those in the science fields that require lab work, aren’t the best fit for digital learning.
-Social work degrees are perfect for the online environment.
+But still, there are some degrees, for instance, those in the science fields that require lab work and that aren’t the best fit for digital learning.
+But we’re in luck since social work degrees are perfect for the online environment.

 Benefits of a Social Work Degree

 Here are just a few benefits of getting a bachelor’s degree in social work:

 The field of social work is expanding rapidly.
 In fact, the Bureau of Labor Statistics predicts that demand for social workers will increase by 16% by 2026.
 That is FAR faster than growth for all other occupations.
 That translates to about 110,000 new jobs in the next decade.